 Botox: 30-minute treatment once or twice a year Improves Urinary Symptoms in Majority of Patients.

 A Botox procedure takes around 10 minutes plus a half hour rest afterward.
 Each treatment lasts on average around 7 ½ months.
 In almost a third of patients, one treatment may last for a year.
 As it wears off and the symptoms start to return, you will need to speak to your urologist at New York Urology Specialists about a further treatment.
 These can be repeated for several years with good results.
 Treatments should not be given at intervals less than three months.

 How does Botox Treat Symptoms of OAB

-In addition, Botox appears to decrease abnormal nerve signalling from the bladder which also helps with control of urinary urgency symptoms.
+In addition, Botox appears to decrease abnormal nerve signaling from the bladder which also helps with the control of urinary urgency symptoms.

 We see patients from all parts of New York City (Manhattan, Brooklyn, Queens, Bronx, Staten Island), Long Island, Westchester and New Jersey as well as other parts of the USA.
 We also see international patients from Canada, Japan, South America, Russia, Asia, Europe, Middle East, Africa, the Caribbean and other parts of the world.